Explore this course:

 - Advanced Electrodynamics

-This module gives a detailed mathematical foundation for modern electrodynamics, starting from Maxwell¿s equations, charge conservation and the wave equation, to gauge invariance, waveguides, cavities and antennas.
-After a brief recap of vector calculus, we explore the role of the scalar and vector potential, the multi-pole expansion of the field, the Poisson and Laplace equations, energy and momentum conservation of the fields, and Green¿s functions.
-We conclude with a relativistic treatment of the fields.10 credits
+This module gives a detailed mathematical foundation for modern electrodynamics, starting from Maxwell's equations, charge conservation and the wave equation, to gauge invariance, waveguides, cavities and antennas, and an introduction to quantum electrodynamics.
+After a brief recap of vector calculus, we explore the role of the scalar and vector potential, the multi-pole expansion of the field, the Poisson and Laplace equations, energy and momentum conservation of the fields, and waveguides and cavities.
+After a relativistic treatment of the fields we consider the quantisation of the electromagnetic field modes, the Hamiltonian for the dipole coupling between a field and a radiation emitter, and finally we explore the Aharonov-Bohm effect.15 credits

 - Optical Properties of Solids